Pornography laws by region: Vietnam

 Production, distribution, broadcasting, transport, import and advertisement of pornography, is strictly illegal in Vietnam.
 In 1996 officials became concerned about pornographic films in the country and launched a campaign, with courts awarding fines and prison sentences.
 Pornography in Vietnam is classed as a "social evil".

 Europe

 Belarus

-Production, dissemination and assembly of pornography is banned, with laws strictly enforced.
-Breaking the law is punishable with up to four years in prison.
+Production, dissemination and assembly of pornography is illegal under article 343 of the Criminal Code, being punishable with up to four years in prison.

 France

 In France, pornography is overall permitted, but with distinctions: